 For example, if you run a salon and the pipes burst unexpectedly, you could use cash from a line of credit in the short term to get it fixed quickly (so you don’t lose out on too much business).

-Or let’s say you run a restaurant that also caters large events.
+Or, let’s say, you run a restaurant that also caters to large events.
 If your invoices aren’t being paid quickly enough, but you need to buy inventory for your next job, a line of credit could fill that gap until invoices are paid.